w3c/mathml-docs/notes-on-mathml/notes-opdict.md

-In earlier versions of MathML, the operator dictionary was implementation dependent wih the values given in the Recommendation text being non normative suggestions.
-In [[MathML-Core]] the values given are **Normative** for web platform implementations implementing Core, so in MathML4 it is strongly recommended that these spacing values are used even for non-core implemntations to ensure compatibility with renderings of MathML on the web.
+In earlier versions of MathML, the operator dictionary was implementation dependent with the values given in the Recommendation text being non normative suggestions.
+In [[MathML-Core]] the values given are **Normative** for web platform implementations implementing Core, so in MathML4 it is strongly recommended that these spacing values are used even for non-core implementations to ensure compatibility with renderings of MathML on the web.
 Conversely some attributes contained in the dictionary are not used by MathML Core level 1 and not listed in the Core document, but are listed in the presentation in [MathML